Bilal-Lodhi/Google-Cloud-Hackathon/sandbox/README.md

 A new MCP tool `close_session` has been registered in the HTTP adapter (`mcp-server/src/http-adapter.ts`) to handle the session lifecycle state transitions, bringing the total MCP tool count to **10 tools**.

 ---

+## 🔁 Event Deduplication Pipeline

+The Guardian processes telemetry events at high frequency from the Flutter code workspace and polling loops.
+To avoid redundant Gemini inference calls, repeated risk notifications, and duplicate event storage, a four-tier deduplication pipeline is now active:

+### Tier 1 — Code-Hash Dedup (Backend)

+`POST /api/v1/guardian/ingest` computes a SHA-256 hash of `currentCode` before every Gemini analysis call (`node:crypto`).
+If the hash matches `lastAnalyzedCodeHash` stored on the session state, the entire Gemini call is skipped.
+The previous `lastRiskPayload` is re-emitted so the frontend maintains its current risk display without a blank gap.

+### Tier 2 — Micro-Event Fingerprint Dedup (Backend)

+`processEvent()` now computes a compact fingerprint for every incoming micro-event (`computeEventFingerprint()`).
+Identical events (same `eventType` + serialized payload) arriving within the same second are silently discarded.
+The last 128 fingerprints are maintained in a rotating `Set` on the session state.
+This prevents the Flutter polling loop from re-ingesting the same batch when loops overlap.

+### Tier 3 — Frontend Risk Payload Dedup

+`GuardianProvider._addEventIfNew()` suppresses duplicate
+`RiskAssessmentPayload` entries in the live events timeline.
+Deduplication is by UUID (`riskAssessmentId`) primarily, with a fallback comparison of `generatedAt`, `overallRiskScore`, and flag identities.

+### Tier 4 — Polling Fallback Cache

+`ApiService._lastPolledRiskPayload` caches the most recent payload yielded through the polling fallback stream.
+New payloads are only emitted when `riskAssessmentId` differs or structural signal fields change.
+`resetPollingCache()` clears this cache when switching sessions, ensuring the new session always receives fresh data.

+---

+## ⌨️ Code Workspace Telemetry — Copy, Paste & Tab Detection

+The Flutter code workspace (`code_workspace_panel.dart`) now captures operational security telemetry beyond keystrokes:

+- **Copy Detection**: Dedicated `_handleCopy()` method intercepts Ctrl+C,
+  copies selected text (or full text when no selection), and dispatches a `COPY_ATTEMPT` micro-event with `copiedLength`, `copiedTextPreview`, and `selectedTextLength` fields for forensic review.
+- **Paste Detection**: Ctrl+V detection arms a `_isPasting` flag.
+The next `onChanged` computes the exact pasted content delta and immediately sends a `PASTE` event (bypassing the debounce timer) with `pasteContent` and `changeLength` payload fields.
+- **Tab Switch / Window Blur**: `WidgetsBindingObserver` detects `AppLifecycleState.paused` and `AppLifecycleState.inactive` transitions,
+  dispatching `TAB_SWITCH` events with the browser `visibilityState` for full audit trail.

+The `MicroEventPayload` model was extended with `copiedLength`, `copiedTextPreview`, `selectedTextLength`, and `visibilityState` fields.
+All events are ingested through the standard Guardian pipeline for real-time risk scoring.

+---

+## 🎛️ Generate Panel UX Enhancements

+The compliance matrix generation bottom sheet (`generate_panel.dart`) has been redesigned for operator efficiency:

+- **FilledButton CTA**: The app bar "Compliance" button now uses a `FilledButton.icon` with `elevation: 2` and a 10px border radius for prominence, replacing the previous `TextButton`.
+- **Dropdown Target System Selector**: The `ChoiceChip` row for target system selection has been replaced with a `DropdownButtonFormField` featuring icons, filled surface, and `isExpanded: true` for better usability on narrow screens.
+- **Risk Distribution Capping**: The three severity weight sliders (Routine, Elevated, Critical) now enforce mutual capping so the total always sums to exactly 100%.
+Each slider automatically clamps when dragging beyond the remaining available percentage.
+A `Total: N%` label provides real-time feedback.
+- **Responsive Layout**: On wide screens (≥ 600px), the sheet is centered as a constrained card (max 650px wide) instead of a full-width bottom sheet.
+On narrow screens, the traditional bottom sheet layout is preserved.
+- **Session Reset on Drawer Selection**: Tapping a session in the drawer now calls `GuardianProvider.resetForNewSession()` to clear the previous session's risk payload, events, and streaming subscription, then starts a fresh SSE stream for the newly selected session.

+---